What’s the most important part of your run?

 Top High Sodium Recovery Drink

 9. Clif Recovery Protein Drink Mix

-If you find that you feel exhausted, nauseous, and often have a headache after doing a hard workout or a long run, you’re most likely lacking electrolytes.
+If you find that you feel exhausted, nauseated, and often have a headache after doing a hard workout or a long run, you’re most likely lacking electrolytes.
 They become depleted during exercise and need to be replenished.

 This is our top choice as a sodium-replenishing drink.
 Sodium is the most critical of the electrolytes, and one serving of this packs 250 mg of it.
 That’s quite a bit – 10% of the recommended daily allowance, more or less.
 But if you are working out hard and sweating a lot, it might be needed.